 Owing money to the IRS can be overwhelming.
 When you file your tax return and a balance results, knowing your options on how to best address it is very important.
 The first thing to know about owing a balance to the IRS is that it has a shelf life, otherwise known as an IRS statute of limitations.
 A statute of limitations defines the maximum time that an entity has in order to initiate a legal proceeding.
 Once the statute of limitation ends, those legal proceedings can no longer be pursued.
 This means that the IRS won’t be on your back about a debt for the rest of your life—their collection power is bound by a statute of limitations.
-While this might seem like good news for anyone that owes the government agency an outstanding balance, the length of time that the IRS can collect on your debt is not always as clear cut as it seems.
-You may receive an IRS notice CP501 as a reminder of balance due.
-It’s important to understand how long the collectible window lasts for your individual circumstances, and it’s essential that taxpayers understand how their actions could extend the period during which the IRS can pursue them for a tax debt.
+While this might seem like good news for anyone who owes the government agency an outstanding balance, the length of time that the IRS can collect on your debt is not always as clear cut as it seems.

 When Does the Statute of Limitations Start?

 There are two vital limitation periods to understand: assessment issues and actual collection.
 The IRS can examine your tax returns, assess additional taxes, make changes to your filing, or file a suit against you within the first three years following the due date of your return, or the day you actually filed—starting from whichever was later.
 If you file an amended return, the statute of limitations is not extended; the original date remains in place.
 If you understate your income on a tax return by more than 25 percent, the statute of limitations is automatically extended to six years.
 If you filed a false or fraudulent return, never filed a return, or you willfully attempted to evade paying your taxes, there is no statute of limitations.